 Click farms are one of the main forms of

-A click farm can be an actual place, usually a warehouse in the developing world with hundreds of people assigned to like, click and interact with content for hours a day.
-Click farms can also take the form of remote workers, you might have seen those ‘make $ working from home’ ads online, which are often a type of click farm.
+A click farm can be an actual place, often a warehouse in the developing world with hundreds of people assigned to like, click and interact with content for hours a day.
+Click farms can also take the form of remote workers.
+You might have seen those ‘make $ working from home’ ads online, which are often a type of click farm.
+These ‘paid to click‘ businesses have been growing in size in recent years and now present a real problem to marketers.

 - Real people from unique IP addresses make click farms hard to combat